richfairchild/Intro-to-GIT/README.md

 dplyr\_tutorial.Rmd includes a quick tutorial with some code to fill in using some operations from the `dplyr` r package.
 This has been adapted from a `dplyr` [vignette](https://dplyr.tidyverse.org/articles/dplyr.html).

 We'll use this to show some examples of how to work collaboratively with git.
+The answers you fill in don't matter, we're just using it as an example file to make some changes to.

-To run the markdown doc in R you'll need to have `dplyr`, and `nycflights13` installed in R - although you can still do the git tutorial without running anything (or even having R installed).
-To install them run:
+To run the markdown doc in R you'll need to have `dplyr`, and `nycflights13` installed in R - although you don't need to run anything (or even having R installed) to follow the tutorial, just a text editor.

+If you want to install them, run:

 ``` r
 install.packages("dplyr")